Meet our Community

-Here are a few quick stats about American Indians in North Carolina from the North Carolina Commission of Indian Affairs and the 2020 Census results.
-You can learn more about these brief overviews by visiting the links in line.
+Here are a few quick stats about American Indians in North Carolina from the North Carolina Commission of Indian Affairs and the 2020 Census results

 According to the 2020 US Census, North Carolina’s American Indian population totals more than 130,032, giving the state the largest American Indian population east of the Mississippi and the eighth largest in the nation.